Using Google My Business to reach local customers22.05.2020

-- Respond – as the business owner – to customer reviews, whether they’re good or bad.
+- Respond as the business owner to customer reviews.

 - Receive and respond to direct messages from customers.

-- Add ‘posts’ – like social media updates, with text, photos, videos and links – to highlight your latest offers, news and updates.
+- Add posts (a bit like social media posts) with text, photos, videos and links; to highlight your latest offers, news and updates.

 How to set up your GMB profile:

 1. You’ll need a free Google account to be able to claim, create or manage a listing.
 If you’ve not already got one, head to Google.com and click ‘sign in’ in the top right.
 Then on the sign in page, click ‘create account’ and ‘to manage my business’.
-You’ll be able to create a Google account either using an existing email address, or set up a free gmail account.
+You’ll be able to create a Google account by using an existing email address or setting up a free Gmail account.

 1. Check the name of your company is up to date and accurate.

-Consistency is key – so your business name should appear as it does elsewhere, for example on your website, business cards, any company vehicles and on online directories.
-Don’t be tempted to try and stuff keywords into it – this goes against Google’s policies – and if the profile was automatically generated before you claimed it, check for and remove any strange characters that have appeared.
+Consistency is key here – so your business name should appear the same everywhere.
+This includes on your website, business cards, any company vehicles and on online directories.
+Don’t be tempted to try and stuff keywords after your business name on GMB – this goes against Google’s policies.
+If you had an automatically generated profile you may need to remove any strange characters that have appeared.

 2. Ensure your opening hours are correct – or add them if they’re missing.

-You can add temporary hours if you’re not running your usual opening hours – for example, because of changes to service with COVID-19 or due to a bank holiday.
-It’s important to ensure the information is accurate so that customers aren’t left frustrated if they turn up and you’re closed.
+You can add temporary hours if you’re not running your usual opening hours – for example, because of changes to service due to COVID-19 or a bank holiday.
+Accurate information here can cut down on phone calls to ask if you’re open, or customers becoming frustrated if they turn up and you’re closed.

 3. Check your contact details.